Stanford Memorial Church: Interior

 Directly above the crossing is a dome supported on pendentives.
 Around the base of the dome are decorative gilt bands, the lower depicting a scrolling vine.
-Jane Stanford intended the dome's decoration of to be of mosaic tiles showing a variety of symbols, but the church's builders thought it would make the dome too heavy, so the decorations were painted.
+Jane Stanford intended the dome's decoration to be of mosaic tiles showing a variety of symbols, but the church's builders thought it would make the dome too heavy, so the decorations were painted.
 On the spandrels of the pendentives are mosaics of four angels measuring 42 ft from wing tip to wing tip, rising from clouds.
 The angels survived the 1906 earthquake, but the angel looking downward was severely damaged during the 1989 earthquake because an 8-foot section of its left wing fell 70 ft.

 The chancel, according to Hall, contains "artistic work of a kind seldom seen anywhere".
 The raised tiled floor of the chancel curves outward into the body of the church, and is approached by seven marble steps.
 The sanctuary is raised further, and enclosed by a marble altar rail behind which is an altar carved from white Carrara marble by L.M.
 Avenali.
 The altar supports a "simple unadorned brass cross that reflects the colors of the mosaics surrounding it."
 The cross was made by William van Erp and was dedicated to the memory of Jane Stanford in 1948.

 Behind the altar is a mosaic reproduction of Rosselli's "Last Supper".
 Around the lower walls of the chancel are twelve niches decorated with golden mosaic tiles.
 They hold candles, but originally held statues of the twelve apostles, destroyed in 1906 and were never replaced.
 According to local legend, the cherubim carved in stone above the golden niches and in the pillars' capitals are illustrations of children living on campus at the time of the church's construction.
 To the west side of the chancel stands brass lectern in the form of a reading angel, which Jane Stanford brought from Europe and dedicated to her husband on the anniversary of his birth in 1902.

 Three stained glass windows in the apse depict the nativity, crucifixion, and ascension of Christ.
 The mosaics between them show angels, those on the left carrying a cross, those on the right carrying a crown.
 On the longer sections of the chancel wall, on either side of the windows, are mosaics depicting a choir of angels.
 Above them is a tier of mosaics with representations of the prophets and kings of Israel.
 Other mosaics abound in the transepts, clerestory, and the choir loft at the northern end of the church.
 A series of mosaics in the upper transepts depict Old Testament figures on the east side and Christian saints on the west side.
 On Jane Stanford's direction, they alternate male and female.